VIZIO 2020 lineup is a march of constant improvement

 SmartCast 4.0

 Along with the new hardware for 2020, the other biggest announcement was the next generation of VIZIO's SmartCast operating system.
-It's long been a pain point for VIZIO's TVs — I've had zero problems recommending VIZIO to someone, but always with the caveat that they'd want to invest a few dollars in an Apple TV (my top choice) or Roku streaming player or Amazon Fire TV.
+It's long been a pain point for VIZIO's TVs.

 Previous iterations of SmartCast have just been too slow.